bbrownekianda/docs/fields/input/list.md

 1. To add the List field to your form click on **Controls** > **Input** > **List**.

-2. The New field - List box appears.
+2. The New field - List box appears, allowing you different editing options.
 The options are:

    - **Title** - the Title of the field, for example Type of Training, a list of different types of training in an organisation